openwisp/openwisp-wifi-login-pages/docs/user/settings.rst

     additional_fields: []

+.. _wlp_captive_portal_logout_form:

 ``captive_portal_logout_form``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the URL of the captive portal that will logout users from the
+This configuration section allows you to configure captive portal logout
-network and close their session.
+mechanism that allows users to close their browsing session.

 Let's take the following configuration sample for reference: